 We were at the event less than five minutes when Avery stuck a sponge covered in green paint in her mouth, picked up a pile of goose poop in her hand, and knocked over someone’s coffee.
 I began to regret the outing.

 Then she spotted it—the bouncy castle.

 When she climbed inside and started bouncing she beamed.
 She was in her happy place.
 A happy place she refused to leave…ever.

 When her time was up she wouldn’t come out.
 I called to her and attempted to coax her out.
 I tried bribes.
-She only giggled and bounced away.
-The line of kids wanting their turn were getting restless waiting for my child to come out.
+She giggled and bounced away.
+The line of kids awaiting their turn were getting restless waiting for my child to come out.
 A woman next to me audibly tsk-tsked, clearly judging me for my apparent lack of parental control.

 My son, eight years old, out of frustration and embarrassment said, “Why does she have to do this?
 I love her mum.
 I do, but it’s embarrassing.”
 His pain rang in my ears and rattled around in my brain until it made its way to my heart.

 I asked the man who was running the bouncy castle to get the supervisor inside the castle to guide my daughter out the tunnel.

 “Sorry m’am,” he told me.
 “He can’t do that.
 You have to go in and get yourself.”

 My face flushed as I stole an embarrassed glance at the mob of parents and kids waiting in line, watching.